Polypropylene

 Polypropylene (PP), also known as polypropene, is a thermoplastic polymer used in a wide variety of applications.
 It is produced via chain-growth polymerization from the monomer propylene.

 Polypropylene belongs to the group of polyolefins and is partially crystalline and non-polar.
 Its properties are similar to polyethylene, but it is slightly harder and more heat-resistant.
 It is a white, mechanically rugged material and has a high chemical resistance.

-Bio-PP is the bio-based counterpart of polypropylene (PP).

 Polypropylene is the second-most widely produced commodity plastic (after polyethylene).
-In 2019, the global market for polypropylene was worth $126.03 billion.
-Revenues are expected to exceed US$145 billion by 2019.
-The sales of this material are forecast to grow at a rate of 5.8% per year until 2021.

 History

 Phillips Petroleum chemists J. Paul Hogan and Robert Banks first demonstrated the polymerization of propylene in 1951.
 The stereoselective polymerization to the isotactic was discovered by Giulio Natta and Karl Rehn in March 1954.
 This pioneering discovery led to large-scale commercial production of isotactic polypropylene by the Italian firm Montecatini from 1957 onwards.
 Syndiotactic polypropylene was also first synthesized by Natta.
+Interest in polypropylene development is ongoing to the present.
+For example, making polypropylene from bio-based resources is a topic of interest in the 21st century.

 Chemical and physical properties

-Polypropylene is in many aspects similar to polyethylene, especially in solution behaviour and electrical properties.
+Polypropylene is, in small aspects, similar to polyethylene, especially in solution behavior and electrical properties.
 The methyl group improves mechanical properties and thermal resistance, although the chemical resistance decreases.
 The properties of polypropylene depend on the molecular weight and molecular weight distribution, crystallinity, type and proportion of comonomer (if used) and the isotacticity.
 In isotactic polypropylene, for example, the methyl groups are oriented on one side of the carbon backbone.
 This arrangement creates a greater degree of crystallinity and results in a stiffer material that is more resistant to creep than both atactic polypropylene and polyethylene.